odan/odan.github.io/_posts/2017-07-22-running-multiple-slim-framework-sites-with-xampp.md

 [Slim 3 cannot work in a subdirectory](https://github.com/slimphp/Slim/issues/1529) by default.

-Here I will show you a simple soultion to run multiple Slim applications under Apache.
+Here I will show you a simple solution to run multiple Slim applications under Apache.

 ### Fixing the slim environment